fiorentinaChang/regime-dependent-tail-risk-ms-garch/README.md

 | alpha + beta | 0.986668 |
 | Student-t degrees of freedom | 5.707818 |

 This confirms that the benchmark model already allows volatility clustering and heavy-tailed shocks.
-Therefore, stress-period VaR failures are not solely due to the use of a Gaussian or non-persistent volatility model.
+A single Student-t innovation distribution may still be too restrictive if tail behaviour changes across market regimes.

 ### 5.2 Markov-Switching Volatility Classification